 One of my absolute favorite things about spring and summer is all the bouquets I get to cut and bring inside.

 Spring is such a beautiful time of year, everything feels like a fresh start.

 The chickens are laying their eggs again and the daffodils have began popping up.
 I am going to grab a few to bring in with me.

 This is the time of year where I keep a pair of scissors and a basket each time I come out.

 Each year I manage to save seeds from most of the flowers I grow.
 I think this is actually amazing.
-There was a time I didn’t know that plants actually gave their seed at the end of their life.
+There was a time I didn’t know that plants gave their seed at the end of their life.
 And that is one of the magical things that has struck me as a gardener.
-To realize and be apart of such a an incredible cycle.
+To realize and be a part of such an incredible cycle.

-The seeds I have ready today are some zinnias and a few sunflowers all from last years garden.
+The seeds I have ready to plant today are zinnias and a few sunflowers all from last year’s garden.
 Both are incredibly easy to grow and make beautiful bouquets.